Hakka Savoury Tang Yuan Soup

 Green peas, half cup

 Chicken stock, 500ml.
 I made a big pot of chicken stock for different dishes but you could just use boxed one, or just water;

 Glutinous rice flour, 100g (for 2 serving)

 How to do –

 3. You could use a wok or a soup pot to cook.
-Heat some oil on hot wok, stir fry the mini shrimps till fragrant, then mushroom also, move them aside; chicken in, also stir-fry till golden; add in the radish and carrot, mix well; chicken stock in, lid on, bring to boil in high heat; cabbage in, lid on, cook for a few more minute till all vegetable turn tender;
+Heat some oil on hot wok, stir fry the mini shrimps till fragrant, then mushroom also, move them aside; chicken in, also stir-fry till golden; add in the radish and carrot, stir-fry and mix well; chicken stock in, lid on, bring to boil in high heat; cabbage in, lid on, cook for a few more minute till all vegetable turn tender;

-5. Add the sausage slices and peas in, cook in high heat for a few more seconds.
+5. Add the sausage and peas in, cook in high heat for a few more seconds.
 It’s even nicer to serve with a pinch of fried shallot, if you have, this is what traditional Hakka would do.